LaurieMarceau/Learning-Python/README.md

-# Python for fun
+# Python scripts
-Scripts wrote to try something new or showcase a problem I had to solve.
+Scripts wrote to try stuff.

 ## Here is the current list of what I did:
 - RetrieveWordsURL.py: A script that retrieves words from a URL and print them.